Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/call-microsoft-graph-api.md

 <a name="msg_nav_from_set_to_member"> </a>
 ###Navigation from a set to a member

-To view the information about a user, we need to get the `User` entity from the `users` collection on the tenant.
-To do so, we can navigate from the tenant to users and then to the specific user identified by its identifier, using an HTTPS GET request.
+To view the information about a user, get the `User` entity from the `users` collection on the tenant.
+To do so, you can navigate from the tenant to users and then to the specific user identified by its identifier, using an HTTPS GET request.
 For a `User` entity, either the `objectId` or `userPrincipalName` property may be used as the identifier.
 The following example request uses the `userPrincipalName` value as the user's Id.

 ```no-highlight
 GET https://graph.microsoft.com/v1.0/contoso.onmicrosoft.com/users/john.doe@contoso.onmicrosoft.com HTTP/1.1